netsec-ethz/rains/design-scalable-signature-updates.md

 authority over a zone must create four such entries about its zone and let its superordinate sign and store them.
 Example of the four necessary bootstrap assertions for the root.

 1. :A: @ . . :deleg: <public key>
 2. :A: @ . . :redir: ns
 3. :A: ns . . :srv: ns1 1234 0
 4. :A: ns1 . . :ip4: 192.0.2.0

+The third assertion is only necessary until there is a standard port for RAINS (such as 53 is for DNS).

 In SCION every ISD will have a root zone.
 A client obtains the root public key(s) of its ISD through the TRC file which is the root of trust in a SCION